scaleapi/launch-python-client/README.md

 ### Documentation

 **Updating documentation:**
-We use [Sphinx](https://www.sphinx-doc.org/en/master/) to autogenerate our API Reference from docstrings.
+We use [mkdocs](https://www.mkdocs.org/) to autogenerate our API Reference from docstrings and markdown files.

 To test your local docstring changes, run the following commands from the repository's root directory:

 ```
 poetry shell
-cd src_docs
-sphinx-autobuild . ../docs --watch ../launch
+mkdocs serve
 ```

-`sphinx-autobuild` will spin up a server on localhost (port 8000 by default) that will watch for and automatically rebuild a version of the API reference based on your local docstring changes.
+The above command will spin up a server on localhost (port 8000 by default) that will watch for and automatically rebuild a version of the API reference based on your local docstring and markdown changes.